 Ike studied jazz and classical bass and composition while earning undergraduate and graduate degrees at the Eastman School of Music.
 In addition, he drew inspiration from studies with legendary bassist Dave Holland.

-Saint Peter’s Church commissioned Ike to compose Jazz Mass, a work for voices, strings and jazz ensemble that merges diverse musical languages into a unified aesthetic.
-The recording was awarded 4 1/2 stars by Downbeat magazine and was named one of the “Best CDs of 2010.”
-The project has been with choirs and orchestras across the U.S. and Europe.
+Saint Peter’s Church commissioned Ike to compose Jazz Mass, a work for voices, strings and soloists that merges diverse musical languages into a powerfully unified aesthetic.
+The piece was released to critical acclaim, named one of Downbeat’s “Best Albums of the Year” and has been performed across the U.S., Scandinavia and Europe.

 Ike’s current band is a collective with guitarist Jesse Lewis called Endless Field and has been featured live on NPR.
 The album was released on Biophilia Records and includes GRAMMY-winning soloist Donny McCaslin, bandleader of David Bowie’s Blackstar.
 The project aims to engage others in environmental awareness and activism through music and volunteer activities.